Previously written – Pattaya.

 Thailand is a heaven for fruit- lovers.

 After this, we started for Phi Phi Island.
-We departed in a ferry and trust me, this is one of the most fancy feeling that you will get (keeping aside the cruise, of course).
+We departed in a ferry and trust me; this is one of the fanciest feelings that you will get (keeping aside the cruise, of course).

 |That is how the whole of Thailand looks from your ferry!|

 I will be covering Phi Phi Island, our adventure island for the next two days, in the next post.

 However, while on our way back to India, we stayed in Phuket for another day.
 We traveled from Krabi to Phuket by road, thus completing the discovery of every possible way to travel within Thailand.

 You should plan to travel via road from one island to another.
 It is one fantastic experience!
 There is a beautiful bridge, Sarasin Bridge, over the sea which connects Krabi to Phuket.

 Remember how I mentioned that there are many worshiping place on the roads?
 Here you go with one more!

 This time we lodged ourselves at the Surin beach, and that was a fantastic experience of different level.
 Surin beach is the “Baywatch” kind of a beach – clean and so many surfers all around with white tourists every where.
 No, I am not trying to sound racist, but yes, Surin was a perfect way to end the trip.